-In the 1700s, when Trinity was a bustling, thriving seaport the Mercantile Premises was a hive of activity.
+Experience a Newfoundland outport shop from the early 20th century at the Mercantile Premises in Trinity.
+In the 1700s, when Trinity was a bustling, thriving seaport this was a hive of activity.
 This is where fishermen came from all over the Bight to trade their fish for supplies, and where the Lester-Garlands, later the Ryans, kept track of their fortune.
 The Mercantile Premises is one of the last buildings remaining from a complex of warehouses and workshops and that once lined Trinity’s shore.
-Today, visitors can explore the 1820s counting house and an early 20th century shop.
+Today, visitors can explore the early 20th century shop along with the attached 1820s counting house.

 Trinity (Trinity Bay)